explodingcamera/tinywasm/ARCHITECTURE.md

 - TinyWasm is architectured to allow for a JIT compiler to be added later.
 Functions are stored as FunctionInstances which can contain either a `WasmFunction` or a `HostFunction`.
 A third variant `JitFunction` could be added later to store a pointer to the compiled function.
 This would allow for the JIT to be used transparently without changing the rest of the runtime.
 - TinyWasm is designed to be used in `no_std` environments.
 The `std` feature is enabled by default, but can be disabled to remove the dependency on `std` and `std::io`.
 This is done by disabling the `std` and `parser` features.
 The `logging` feature can also be disabled to remove the dependency on `log`.
 This is not recommended, since `libm` is not as performant as the compiler's math intrinsics, especially on wasm32 targets, but can be useful for resource-constrained devices or other environments where `std` is not available such as OS kernels.
 - Call Frames are executed in a loop instead of recursively.
 This allows the use of a single stack for all frames and makes it easier to pause execution and resume it later, or to step through the code one instruction at a time.
+- While other interpreters convert `locals` to be register-based when parsing the function body, TinyWasm keeps them in a stack.
+This is mostly for simplicity in the implementation, but performance is still comparable or better than other interpreters.

 ## Bytecode Format